Network comparison via encoding, decoding, and causality

-Analytic metrics of network relations are indispensable for developing mathematics and statistic physics of complex networks \cite{cimini2019statistical} but remain largely unknown yet.
-Certainly, one can simplify the distance between networks as the Kolmogorov–Smirnov statistic between their degree distributions (e.g., see discussions in \cite{tomlinson2022regression}) or the norm distance between their adjacency matrices (or Laplacian operators).
+Analytic metrics of network relations are indispensable for studying the physics of complex networks \cite{cimini2019statistical} but remain unknown.
+Certainly, one can simplify the distance between networks as the Kolmogorov–Smirnov statistic between their degree distributions (e.g., see discussions in Ref. \cite{tomlinson2022regression}) or the norm distance between their adjacency matrices (or Laplacian operators).
 However, these approaches either require that two networks share the same size or achieve non-ideal performance in network comparison (e.g., see results in Ref. \cite{petric2019got}).

-To suggest a possible way to define analytic and universal network relations, here we develop a theory of an optimal characterization of complex networks that simultaneously ensures smoothness (for optimal reflection of network topology \cite{petric2019got,shuman2013emerging,sandryhaila2013discrete,sandryhaila2014discrete}) and maximum entropy (for better support of information-theoretical analysis \cite{cover1999elements}) properties in Secs. \ref{Sec2}-\ref{Sec3}.
-The derived characterizations turn out to be specific Gaussian variables defined by the functions of discrete Schr\"{o}dinger operators of complex networks.
-Based on this result, we can define analytic relation metrics (e.g., information divergence \cite{cover1999elements}, mutual information \cite{cover1999elements}, Fisher information \cite{cover1999elements}, and causality \cite{hlavavckova2007causality}) between complex networks in Sec. \ref{Sec4} and explore their potential generalization in Sec. \ref{Sec5}.
-In Secs. \ref{Sec6}-\ref{Sec7}, we demonstrate our approach on representative networks (e.g., random network models, a protein-protein interaction network, and chemical compound networks) to define encoding, decoding, and causal analyses between them, which raise potential insights on related science and engineering questions.
-In Sec. \ref{Sec8}, we discuss the advantages and deficiencies of our theory and suggest future directions for improvements.
-An open-source toolbox of our work is provided in https://github.com/doloMing/Encoding-decoding-and-causality-between-complex-networks \cite{yang2022toolbox}.
+To suggest a way to define analytic network relations, we develop an optimal characterization of complex networks that simultaneously ensures smoothness (for better reflection of network topology \cite{petric2019got,shuman2013emerging,sandryhaila2013discrete,sandryhaila2014discrete}) and maximum entropy (for better support of information-theoretical analysis \cite{cover1999elements}) properties in Secs. \ref{Sec2}-\ref{Sec3}.
+The derived characterizations turn out to be specific Gaussian variables defined by the functions of the Laplacian operators of complex networks.
+Based on this result, we can define analytic relation metrics (e.g., information divergence \cite{cover1999elements}, mutual information \cite{cover1999elements}, Fisher information \cite{cover1999elements}, and causality \cite{hlavavckova2007causality}) between networks in Sec. \ref{Sec4} and explore their generalization in Sec. \ref{Sec5}.
+In Secs. \ref{Sec6}-\ref{Sec7}, we demonstrate our approach on representative complex networks to realize network comparison by encoding, decoding, and causal analyses.
+A toolbox is provided in https://github.com/doloMing/Encoding-decoding-and-causality-between-complex-networks \cite{yang2022toolbox}.